Gexkill/sweng2/PP/src/index.md

 This leads to an ammount of line of codes equals to :

-$$LOC = FP \cdot AVC = 122 \cdot 46 = 5612.$$
+$$LOC = FP \cdot AVC = 122 \cdot 46 = 5612$$

-To perform the estimation of the effort needed to produce these line of codes, and therefore, our application, we will use the parameters of the offcial table [http://csse.usc.edu/csse/research/COCOMOII/cocomo2000.0/CII_modelman2000.0.pdf](http://csse.usc.edu/csse/research/COCOMOII/cocomo2000.0/CII_modelman2000.0.pdf) **TO IMPROVE**
+To perform the estimation of the effort needed to produce these line of codes, and therefore, our application, we will use the parameters of the offcial table [http://csse.usc.edu/csse/research/COCOMOII/cocomo2000.0/CII_modelman2000.0.pdf](http://csse.usc.edu/csse/research/COCOMOII/cocomo2000.0/CII_modelman2000.0.pdf)

 ### 2.2.2.
 Scale driver